pourmand1376/hugopapermod_english/content/posts/2022/al-folio-Jekyll-website/index.md

 Now, Github actions will try to build `Page Build and Deployment Action`.
 If it is successful your website should be up and running in 10 minutes.

+Why 10 minutes?
 After performing all the required actions, the `github-pages` bot comes into play.
 Its primary function is to fetch the newly generated website and publish it to the web.
 However, in some cases, there might be a delay before your changes become visible to others.

 You can check status of `github-pages` using Environments Section of your github repository.
-For example, here it says that `9ebc1c9` commit was deployed successfully to github pages.
+For example, here it says that `9ebc1c9` commit was deployed successfully by github pages.
 You can check this commit to the latest commit in `gh-pages` branch.
 ![](ghpages-action.png)
 ![](deployment_status.png)
 You can also see from `gh-pages` branch that `9ebc1c9` is the last commit.
 It says that this was generated from `5d3f650` commit from master branch.
-This can become handy if you have problems and you do not know where is the source of that problem.
+This can become handy if you have problem and you do not know where is the source of the problem.
 ![](ghpages-branch-information.png)